What Is a Consulting Services Agreement?

 You can choose to have the agreement notarized and witnessed to give it more validity.
 It's a binding contract regardless, but having the agreement notarized limits any challenges to the validity of your signatures.
 It's also a smart idea to have an attorney help you draft the document.
 Even if your lawyer doesn't help construct the agreement, you can still have them review it before either party signs it.

 If you need help with your consulting services agreement, post your legal need to UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.